Best Online Associate in Human Services Degrees for 2023

 Certificate vs. Associate's

-There are many programs these days that offer certificates in human services.
+There are many programs these days that offer certificates in human services programs.
 They also typically offer online associate degrees.
 The chief advantage of a certificate is that you can often complete these programs in a year, sometimes faster.
 However, you'll need to consider your long-term opportunities.
 That is, if you spend one additional year in school to attain an online associate degree, you can complete most, if not all, of the core curriculum you will need for a baccalaureate degree.
 Both of these are available through online learning formats.
 Once you have a degree, you will find that it’s easier to find a better job with higher pay.

 • Associate of Arts in Human Services